Domestic Student Health Insurance Information

 *Due to KBOR regulations, The Student Insurance Plan is not available to Online Only students.

 - It may be less expensive to purchase health insurance under this plan than what your parents have to pay to have you on their insurance.

-- The UHCSR plan is currently the only health insurance plan accepted by Student Health
+- The UHCSR plan is currently the only health insurance plan offered in conjunction

 - Remember, you don't need insurance to be seen at Student Health Services.

-- You can be seen at Student Health Services no matter what insurance you have but we cannot bill insurance companies other than UHCSR.
-That means you will need to pay for your visit and then submit the receipt to your insurance plan for reimbursement.
+- You can be seen at Student Health Services no matter what insurance you have.
+We can file with most insurance companies but you will need to check with your insurance to determine if we are in-network or out-of-network.

-- If you opt to purchase the UHSCR insurance, here are some additional resources that may be helpful.
+- If you opt to purchase the UHCSR insurance, here are some additional resources that

 Use the Health Insurance Marketplace to buy your own insurance plan: